 But one thing rises above these factors in meeting students’ needs: landscaping for colleges.
 Once students sort out other factors, what resonates most is that feeling they get stepping onto a campus.
 They seek a welcoming and engaging environment.

 In fact, more than 200,000 students answering an EAB Enrollment Services survey chose the campus environment as their No. 1 reason for making their decision to go to a specific college or university.

 This ranked higher than academic reputation and even cost.

-How’s your Ohio university campus looking?
+How’s your college campus looking?
 Think landscaping at colleges doesn’t matter?
-Here are four reasons how landscaping elevates your school environment and drives student enrollment.
+Here are four reasons how college landscaping impacts students and drives student enrollment.

 4 Reasons Student Enrollment Grows When You Focus on Great Landscaping for Colleges